mark-hahn/live-archive/README.md

   ![Source Buttons](screenshots/source-buttons.jpg)

   The first two buttons relate to the original source file.
 Like the button in the edit warning, `Source` will switch tabs and take you to the same position in the source file, even if it has to open a tab.
-The `Revert` button replaces the contents of the source file pane.
+The `Revert` button replaces the contents of the source file tab with the historical text in the tab showing.
 This isn't as dangerous as it may seem because you may use `Undo` in the source tab after reverting.

 ---